kamocat/DSPlite/README.md

 ## Why another signal-processing library?
 Many signal-processing libraries focus on FFT and frequency-domain manipulations.
 Although this is very powerful, it is also computationally intensive and is difficult to do real-time.
 This computation is doubled if you want to get the signal back to the time-domain.

 On the other hand, realtime filtering libraries don't seem to go far enough.
 Most of them only do first and second-order filters.
-See my [literature review](https://github.com/kamocat/DSPlite/blob/master/literature_review.md#low-order-filtering)
+See my [literature review](https://github.com/kamocat/DSPlite/blob/master/literature_review.md#low-order-filtering).

 There were three notable exceptions:
-[sebnil](https://github.com/sebnil/FIR-filter-Arduino-Library/tree/master/src) and [LeemanGeophysical](https://github.com/LeemanGeophysicalLLC/FIR_Filter_Arduino_Library) both made realtime libraries for finite impulse response filtering, but did not provide any implmentation for the more compact infinite impulse response filtering.
+[Sebastian Nilsson](https://github.com/sebnil/FIR-filter-Arduino-Library/tree/master/src) and [Leeman Geophysical LLC](https://github.com/LeemanGeophysicalLLC/FIR_Filter_Arduino_Library) both made realtime libraries for finite impulse response filtering, but did not provide any implmentation for the more compact infinite impulse response filtering.
-[tttapa](https://github.com/tttapa/Filters) made a very nice filtering library, but provided no method for creating the filter coeffecients.
+[Pieter P.](https://github.com/tttapa/Filters) made a very nice filtering library, opting for creating all the filters at run-time.
+He has provided an implementation of Butterworth, but not Chebyshev or Elliptic.

 ## How to use:
 1. Record the signal that you plan to filter.
 (Record enough that you capture the big picture.
 A few thousand samples may be sufficient.)
 2. Decided what you want to do with it:
     - Remove noise: Use a low-pass filter
     - Remove DC offset: Use a high-pass filter
     - Take the derivative?
 Use Savitsky-Golay
 3. Determine the cutoff frequency
 4. Create the filter coeffecients using Python
 5. Test the filter on the captured data